Standard Schnauzers: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Standard Schnauzer, I would be most concerned about...

-- Providing enough exercise and mental stimulation.
+1. Providing enough exercise and mental stimulation.
 Standard Schnauzers are an active breed.
 They want and need daily opportunities to vent their energy and to use their busy minds to do interesting things.
 Otherwise they will become bored, which they usually express by barking and destructive chewing.
+Consider getting them involved in dog agility (obstacle course for dogs).

-- Animal aggression.
+3. Animal aggression.
 Many Standard Schnauzers are dominant or aggressive toward other dogs of the same sex.
-Some have strong instincts to chase and seize cats and other fleeing creatures.
+Some have strong instincts to chase and seize cats and other small fleeing creatures.

-- The strong temperament.
+4. The strong temperament.
 The best Standard Schnauzers are versatile working dogs, capable of learning a great deal.
 But they have an independent mind of their own and are not pushovers to raise and train.
-Some Standard Schnauzers are willful and dominant (they want to be the boss) and will make you prove that you can make them do things.
+Some Standard Schnauzers are willful and bossy.
 You must show them, through absolute consistency, that you mean what you say.

 In other words, you must teach your Standard Schnauzer to respect you.
-A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read more about Standard Schnauzer Training.
+A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Follow my free online training programs.

 Related posts you might enjoy